FifeXLtd/compactMediaPlayer/README.md

 1 - Copy install.sh, video.mp4, thumbnail.jpg & audio.mp3 onto a removable drive and paste inside the home directory of a Raspberry Pi (/home/pi/).
 Remove drive when you are done.

-2 - Enter the following 3 lines within a terminal window:
+2 - Create a mount point for future removable drives

+     sudo mkdir /volume   # creates directory for mount sudo chown -R pi:pi /volume  # give full permissions to directory

+     sudo nano /etc/fstab # open mount file
+     # create a new line and add the following:
+     UUID=PLACE_HOLDER /cmpVol vfat defaults,auto,users,rw,nofail,noatime 0 0

+3 - Reboot the pi and ensure there is a new empty directory named /volume

+4 - Execute the install script [PLEASE ENSURE YOU ARE CONNECTED TO THE INTERNET TO ACCESS GITHUB]

-    sudo chmod +x /home/pi/install.sh
+    sudo chmod +x /home/pi/install.sh  # give permission to .sh
-    sudo /usr/local/bin/install.sh
+    sudo /usr/local/bin/install.sh # execute .sh
-    # the script will reboot system once everything has complete
-    sudo mv install.sh /usr/local/bin # move install script to bin directory as it is no longer needed

 The Raspberry Pi will now reboot, loading the default files from step one.

 Attach a button to GPIO 17 to start video play, and use GPIO 24 to exit (you can only exit in thumbnail mode).